-Relocating children in divorce is a complicated and difficult issue.
-There is no single golden North Carolina child custody law or rule that explains if and how you can take your children and move if you have become separated or divorced.
+Relocating children during a divorce is a complicated and difficult issue.
+There is no golden rule to answer this question, or North Carolina child custody law that explains if and how you can move your children if you have become separated or divorced.

-The answer to the question is yes, you can relocate children in a divorce under the appropriate circumstances by agreement or with the permission of the Court.
+The short answer to the question is yes, you can relocate children in a divorce under the appropriate circumstances by agreement or with the permission of the court.
 You can also take your chances that the other parent will not “fight” or will just sit by silently and not enforce their custodial rights, but I feel this is a mistake in 99% of cases.
-So much depends of the particular facts of your situation.
+So much depends on the particular facts of your situation.

 Some parents face relocation issues immediately or shortly after separation and before any custodial issues have been formally resolved, while others face relocation long after custody has been settled and formalized.
 If you need to move away after your separation and before custody is resolved, you should exercise great care before taking your children away from the other parent.
 That may sound harsh but that is exactly what you are doing.